-Often overlooked by visitors in favour of Belfast or cities in the Republic, Londonderry/Derry’s troubled history may have hampered the city’s tourist industry in past decades.
+Derry is Northern Ireland’s second largest city and offers a surprising amount of things to do for visitors.
+Often overlooked by visitors in favour of Belfast or cities in the Republic, Londonderry / Derry’s troubled history may have hampered the city’s tourist industry in past decades.

-The murals tell the story of a turbulent time in Derry history, known as the Troubles, in which it was deeply divided along Catholic and Protestant lines.
-Starting in the 1960’s, the city was home to civil uprisings, riots, and violence, marking perhaps the darkest time in its history.
+The murals tell the story of the most turbulent time in Derry history.
+Known as the Troubles, the city was deeply divided along Catholic and Protestant lines.
+Starting in the 1960s, the city experienced civil uprisings, riots, and violence, marking perhaps the darkest time in its history.
 The murals along the Bogside tell a story of life during this time, which began with Bloody Sunday.

-Starting at Free Derry Corner, take a walk around the Bogside to see the murals, which have been developed since 1993.
-The picture the murals paint is a harsh one, but brought to light by the artists in hopes that by examining its painful past, it can truly learn to heal.
+Starting at Free Derry Corner, take a walk around the Bogside to see the murals.
+The picture the murals paint is a harsh one but brought to light by the artists in hopes that by examining its painful past, it can truly learn to heal.

-End your tour at the Free Derry Museum, focusing on the 1960s civil rights era known as The Troubles and the Free Derry Irish nationalist movement in the early 1970s.
+End your tour at the Free Derry Museum.
+The museum, located in the Tower, focuses on the 1960s civil rights era known as The Troubles and the Free Derry Irish nationalist movement in the early 1970s.
 Or, for a guided tour of the murals, sign up at the Free Derry Museum.

 Around the corner from the Free Derry Museum, the Craft Village is the perfect spot to find some treasures to take home or grab some lunch.

 Derry is known as the walled city and remains the last completely walled city in Ireland.
 One of the best ways to sightsee around it and learn a bit about its history is to walk the walls.
-Start near the Guildhall, making your way around the old city centre with views of the Bogside on one side and the fortified centre on the other.
+Start near the Guildhall, making your way around the old city centre.
+Along the way, you’ll encounter views of the Bogside on one side and the fortified centre on the other.

 Visit the Tower Museum